 Ford and GM are taking the easy way out – since drivers are no longer as interested in their sedans and small cars, those models are being unceremoniously dropped.
 Honda prefers to address those changing consumer behaviors by adapting Honda sedan models around them.
 The legendary Accord continues to innovate with the Honda Accord Hybrid.
 The Honda Insight unites sedan styling with hybrid efficiency, and the groundbreaking Clarity lineup features a fully electric model, a plug-in hybrid, and a hydrogen-powered sedan.
 For sporty performance and a compact footprint, the Honda Civic lineup includes models like the Civic Sedan, Civic Hatchback, Civic Si, and Civic Type R.

 While Ford transitions to larger utilities that consume more fuel, Honda is helping to build a future defined by clearer skies, cleaner air, and zero emissions.
-Metro Milwaukee shoppers can be confident they’ll keep finding some of the most efficient vehicles on the road today among the wide selection of award-winning models at their nearest location, so don’t hesitate to pay us a visit today.
+Milwaukee shoppers can be confident they’ll keep finding some of the most efficient vehicles on the road today among the wide selection of award-winning models at their nearest location, so don’t hesitate to pay us a visit today.